 The growing number of non-native speakers of English, the wide-ranging difficulty of learning and the demand for good language skills create a constantly increasing need for tools to support English language learning and instruction at all levels and in all countries (Chodorow et al., 2010).
 In addition to the tools for language learning such as self-tutoring systems, there is a constant demand for tools that can improve one's writing by automatically detecting and correcting errors.
 Not surprisingly, automated EDC is a developing field of research.
-We review this field in §1.2.
+We review this field in $\S1.2$ .

 Most previous research in EDC has focused on function words (Leacock et al., 2010, 2014).
 Function words, being some of the most frequently used elements of language as well as some of the most difficult to master in a foreign language (or L2), cover a substantial portion of learner errors.
 Errors in the choice of content words, such as nouns, verbs, adjectives and adverbs, also constitute a substantial part of learner errors - they are the third most frequent error type after errors in determiners and prepositions (Leacock et al., 2010).
 Moreover, content words convey essential elements of meaning, so the appropriate choice of content words is crucial for successful writing.
 Yet to date EDC for content words is mostly under-explored and offers much room for improvement.
-In this thesis, we focus on errors in content word combinations and discuss the specific challenges and goals for EDC of content words.
+In this thesis, we focus on errors in content words.
 We show that the errors in the use of content words and function words have to be tackled differently.